denizoral/Java-Weather/README.md

 # Java-Weather
-> Simple java weather program, little cute program that can sit on your desktop so you can watch the weather :)
+> Simple java weather, little cute program that can sit on your desktop so you can watch the weather :)

 > Soon to be added features
 - 7 day weather forecast